lcsirmaz/outer/README.md

 #### INPUT FORMAT

-The VLP input format stores the MOLD problem in a plain text file.
-Each line starts with a lower-case letter designating its type:
+The VLP input format stores the MOLP problem in a plain text file.
+Each line starts with a lower-case letter designating the type of the line as follows.

 | type | meaning |
 |:-----|:--------|